-- (a) The MDP must provide a metering data services database containing metering data in accordance with clause 7.10.1 of the NER. - (b) The Load Tables, Inventory Tables and On/Off Tables for type 7 metering installations must be stored within the metering data services database.
+- (a) The MDP must provide a metering data services database containing metering data in accordance with clause 7.10.1 of the NER. - (b) The Load Tables, Inventory Tables and On/Off Tables for type 7 metering installations and Inventory Tables, calculation methodologies and Agreed Loads for non-contestable unmetered loads must be stored within the metering data services database.